Our Therapies

 EMDR is not a short therapy, and also is not something that a therapist will rush into.
 It is very important that you feel safe in therapy, is relatively stable in your everyday life, and have an array of coping strategies you can utilise, before we start the EMDR processing.

 Processing memories can take a different amount of time for every person, depending on the memory, and the previous work you have done sitting with and understanding the memory.
-It can take anywhere from fifteen minutes to eight fifty-minute sessions to do one memory.
+It can take anywhere from fifteen minutes to eight x fifty-minute sessions to do one memory.
 However, the first memory targeted will typically take a lot longer than the subsequent memories.

 Further information: